aakashdinkarh/music-player-assign/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Project Discription

+When the page opens up, a simple form will appear which is designed to take input audio file from the user.
+After the user chooses a file from his local storage, the user is needed to click on the upload button.

+After the upload button is clicked, the page redirects, now the screen shows the user an audio player, The audio player will play the selected audio file, the user uploaded, on click on "Play button" in the audio player.

+The audio player have button to perform some functions like, play, pause, skip 5 seconds forward, go 5 seconds backward etc., and a volume option to adjust the volume of the audio player.

+The audio player have a seekbar which shows the current progress of the audio track, the seekbar is also adjustable i.e, you can jump to another time in the audio by adjusting the position of seekbar thumb.
+Once the audio has been played to the end, the player stops.

 ### `npm test`